What is this deliverable for?

 11. Collective NEGOMAP

 Each member's positioning on negotiation styles (NEGOMAP) is presented collectively.
-It identifies dominant styles in situations of tension or internal negotiation (Competition, Collaboration, Compromise, Accommodation, Avoidance).
+It identifies the dominant styles in situations of tension or internal negotiation (Competition, Collaboration, Compromise, Accommodation, Avoidance).

 12. Collective RIASEC